Dean, School of Science

 Michael A. Palladino is Dean of the School of Science and Professor of Biology at Monmouth University in West Long Branch, NJ.
 He received his B.S. in Biology from Trenton State College (now known as The College of New Jersey) in 1987.
 From 1987 to 1988, he studied nucleic acid biochemistry and molecular biology of DNA triple-helix formation in the laboratory of Dr. Jacques Fresco in the Department of Molecular Biology at Princeton University.
 In 1994, he completed a Ph.D. in Anatomy and Cell Biology from the University of Virginia with Dr. Barry Hinton where he studied genes involved in protecting spermatozoa from oxidative damage and mechanisms of gene expression regulation by sex steroids in the mammalian testis and epididymis.
 From 1994 to 1999 he was a faculty member in the Biology Department at Brookdale Community College in Lincroft, NJ.
 In 1999 he joined the biology faculty at Monmouth University and was appointed Dean in 2008.

-The School of Science comprises approximately 50 full-time faculty members in four departments (Biology; Chemistry, Medical Technology and Physics; Computer Science and Software Engineering; and Mathematics), and two Centers of Distinction (Rapid Response Institute, Urban Coast Institute).
+The School of Science comprises approximately 50 full-time faculty members in four departments (Biology; Chemistry and Physics; Computer Science and Software Engineering; and Mathematics), and a Center of Distinction (Urban Coast Institute).
 The School enrolls approximately 600 students and offers B.S. degrees in all disciplines as well as M.S. degrees in computer science, software engineering and financial mathematics.
 As the School’s chief academic and administrative officer, the Dean reports directly to the Provost/Vice President for Academic Affairs.
 Dean Palladino is responsible for articulating and advocating the mission and goals of the School, leading efforts in curriculum innovation and research initiatives, fiscal management and fundraising, overseeing the quality of the general education experience delivered by the School of Science, assessment, planning, enrollment management and recruiting students for undergraduate and graduate programs, supporting scholarly and professional development of faculty, directing faculty and staff recruitment and making recommendations on hiring, tenure, and promotion.

 Dr. Palladino has taught majors and nonmajors in a wide range of undergraduate courses including anatomy and physiology, biology of drug addiction, biotechnology, cell and molecular biology, endocrinology, genetics, human biology, principles of biology, and life sciences.
 He has received several awards for research and teaching including the 2005 Distinguished Teacher Award from Monmouth University, the 2005 Caring Heart Award from the New Jersey Association for Biomedical Research, the 1993 New Investigator Award from the American Society of Andrology, and the 1997-98 Outstanding Colleague Award for teaching excellence from Brookdale Community College.
 In 2009 Dr. Palladino received the Young Investigator Award from the American Society of Andrology (ASA).
 This award recognizes the contributions to the field of andrology by a member of the ASA under 45 years of age.